Selena Gomez Boasts Of Billboard 200 Chart Success On Instagram

 Selena Gomez has just scored another Billboard 200 Chart hit with her album, Rare.
 To celebrate, she took to her official Instagram account in order to boast about the achievement.

 According to Billboard, Gomez has earned her third No. 1 hit album on their charts.
 It was released on January 10 by Interscope Records and quickly raced ahead to take the top position ahead of other new contenders.
 This is also the sixth time that Gomez has managed to make the Top 10 in the coveted Billboard chart.
 Previously, Revival (2015) and Stars Dance (2013) both made No. 1.
 In addition, three of her projects with The Scene also placed in the Top 10 with When the Sun Goes Down (2011, No. 3), A Year Without Rain (2010, No. 4), and Kiss and Tell (2009, No. 9).
-According to Billboard, the only album of Gomez’s to miss out on a Top 10 placement was her greatest hits package, For You.
-This came in at No. 24 in 2014.
+According to Billboard, the only album of Gomez’s to miss out on a Top 10 placement was her greatest hits package, For You, which came in at No. 24 in 2014.

 Selena shared the exciting news with her 166 million followers on Instagram.
 Posting an image of herself with the news printed above it, the singer surprised her fans with the announcement.
 However, she did admit that it took a lot of effort on hers — and her fans — behalf in order to grab the top stop.